This whole chicken is roasted with fresh herbs, garlic, white wine, and a few spices to create a juicy and flavorful dinner.

 This 5 lb chicken took about an hour and 45 minutes to cook.
 After removing the bird from the over, let it rest for 10 minutes to help lock all those delicious juices in!
 This is going to be hard- this crispy skin and the delightful smells are hard to control yourself around!

 A whole chicken needs to be cooked to 165 ° F. Using an oven-safe meat thermometer, insert the thermometer between the breast and the thighs, as this is the thickest area on a chicken.
+You can cook the chicken with the thermometer inserted, or you can periodically check the temperature with a quick read thermometer.

 Here are a few of my favorite ideas to eat with a whole roasted chicken!